 Limited to largely a single setting, The Autopsy of Jane Doe needed convincing performances and it got it.

-Cox is an underappreciated veteran actor who lends credibility to any project with which he is associated.
+Cox is an underappreciated veteran actor.
+He lends credibility to any project with which he is associated.
 In The Autopsy of Jane Doe, he delivers a stoic but heartbreaking performance as a lonely man who buries himself in work.
-Cox is able to take something as simple as the loss of a pet, his last connection to his deceased wife, and wrench out maximum emotional impact with facial expressions and little dialogue.
-As the dutiful son, Hirsch gives an equally convincing performance, aptly balancing his character’s conflict with the mounting horror of the situation in which finds himself.
+Cox is able to take something as simple as the loss of a pet, his last connection to his deceased wife, and wrench out its impact with facial expressions and little dialogue.
+As the dutiful son, Hirsch gives an equally convincing performance.
+Hirsch aptly balances his character’s conflict with the mounting horror of the situation in which finds himself.

 Genuine Scares and Haunting Atmosphere

-Director Andre Ovredal, who previously helmed the fantastic Troll Hunter, does a fantastic job wringing out every last bit of tension from the screenplay.
-The Autopsy of Jane Doe is probably best described a quiet and restrained horror film.
-While there are jump scares liberally spread out over the film, none of them feel forced or telegraphed with loud noises.
+Director Andre Ovredal, who helmed the fantastic Troll Hunter, wrings every last bit of tension from the concept.
+By and large, The Autopsy of Jane Doe is a quiet and restrained horror film.
+While there are a few jump scares, they don’t feel forced or telegraphed with loud noises.
 Ovredal builds these scares from the tension of the film’s scenario and the atmosphere of its setting.
 The old practice of tying a bell to corpses’ toes, for instance, is exploited for maximum scares.
-Sound is used subtly to induce chills, from crackling voices in the radio to the most disturbing use of old song, Let the Sunshine In.
+Sound is used subtly to induce chills.
+From crackling voices in the radio to the most disturbing use of old song, Let the Sunshine In, Ovredal lets the suspense build in small increments.

 The Autopsy of Jane is destined to obtain classic, or at least cult classic, status in the future.
 It stands up to multiple viewings without losing any of its potency or ability to creep you out.
 Even its mystery elements are just as engaging and fun to immerse one’s self in on the second viewing.
-Director Orvedal has crafted a modern classic that deserves to been by horror fans.
+Director Orvedal has crafted a modern classic tale of witches that deserves to find an audience among horror fans.

 THE PROFESSOR’S FINAL GRADE: A